aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 ### epsRe2fD

 epsRe2fD computes the Darcy friction factor *f* given the relative roughness *&epsilon;* and the Reynolds number *Re*.
 If given *Re* < 3000, then flow is assumed to be laminar and *f* is computed using of the Poiseuille condition.
-Otherwise, flow is assumed to be turbulent and *f* is computed using the Colebrooke-White equation.
+Otherwise, flow is assumed to be turbulent and *f* is computed using the Colebrook-White equation.

 **Syntax:**